 Which broker offers more trading platforms?

-For trading platforms Vantage supports a Proprietary Platform, Desktop Platform (Windows), DupliTrade and ZuluTrade, whereas Trade360 supports a Proprietary Platform and Desktop Platform (Windows)., neither have cTrader
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Vantage offers a Proprietary Platform, Desktop Platform (Windows), DupliTrade and ZuluTrade, whereas Trade360 supports a Proprietary Platform and Desktop Platform (Windows).
+Neither have cTrader

 Does Vantage offer MetaTrader?
 Does Trade360 offer MetaTrader?